supaglue-labs/supaglue/docs/docs/faq.md

 ## Why is this better than alternatives?

 Supaglue helps you ship customer-facing CRM integrations 10x faster through its unified API and common data model for CRMs.
-Because it is open source, Supaglue has several advantages over traditional unified APIs: no vendor lock-in, privacy-first, and fully extensible.
+Because it is open source, Supaglue has several advantages over traditional unified APIs: it has no vendor lock-in, it's privacy-first, and it's fully extensible.

 ## Is there a hosted version of Supaglue?